cavalcantiraissas/cavalcantiraissas/README.md

 ---

 - 🎓 Computer Science Student at the Federal University of Mato Grosso
-- 🚀 Currently diving into the world of **Data Analysis** through a Bootcamp
 - 📚 My repositories are filled with activities, projects, and code to help anyone learning to program
 - 💡 **Goal**: Build impactful solutions using technology.
 Let’s do this!